 Hurricane Season in Florida: What Buyers Should Know

-When people think about moving to Florida, hurricane season often comes up.
+When people think about moving to Florida, hurricane season often comes up — sometimes as a concern, sometimes as a question.
+But it's often not fully understood.

 Hurricane Season Is a Timeframe — Not a Constant Event